Strokkur424/pbr-generator/README.md

 }

 dependencies {
-  // Replacee <version> with the latest version.
-See the release tab. implementation("net.strokkur:pbr-generator:<version>") }
+  // Replace <version> with the latest version.
+See the GitHub Releases tab. implementation("net.strokkur:pbr-generator:<version>") }
 ```